Technostructural Stages of Global ICT for Development (ICT4D)

 C4D to ICT4D

 Daniel Lerner’s (1958) The Passing of Traditional Society, argued that the psychic mobility of “peasants” could be manipulated by mass media.
 As a result, it would transform traditional societies into modern consumer societies.
-They provided a crucial intellectual foundation for communication scholars such as Wilbur Schramm and Everett Rogers and was instrumental in the field known as “Communication for Development” (C4D) that was a precursor to ICT4D.
-Part of the debate was whether it was Communication for Development or Development Communication.
-Later, the 2006 World Congress on Communication for Development defined C4D as ‘a social process based on dialogue using a broad range of tools and methods.
-It is also about seeking change at different levels including listening, building trust, sharing knowledge and skills, building policies, debating and learning for sustained and meaningful change.’
+It provided a crucial intellectual foundation for communication scholars such as Wilbur Schramm and Everett Rogers and was instrumental in the field known as “Communication for Development” (C4D) that was a precursor to ICT4D.

-Information and Communications Technologies (ICTs) were rarely stressed, but “five communication revolutions” (print, film, radio, television, and later, satellites) were beginning to be recognized as contributing to national development.[4]
-These technologies were beginning to spread information and imagery about practices in agriculture, health, education, and national governance.
+Information and Communications Technologies (ICTs) were rarely stressed in the early days of development communication, but “five communication revolutions” (print, film, radio, television, and later, satellites) were beginning to be recognized as contributing to national development.[4]
+The five mass media technologies were beginning to spread information and imagery about practices in agriculture, health, education, and national governance.
 The hope of social mobility was also enhanced by entertainment and advertising images of a modern consumer society in magazines and television.

 Some early computerization projects continued population analysis, such as the census that had started with tabulation machines.
 Mainframes and minicomputers were increasingly utilized for statistical gathering by government agencies for development processes.